-That is, a canonical normal form expression has been factored, flattened, and reduced.
+That is, a canonical normal form expression is a flattened, reduced NNF.

-The preferred method for creating canonical normal form expressions is to use the to_cdnf and to_cdnf methods.
+The preferred method for creating canonical normal form expressions is to use the to\cdnf and to\ccnf methods.

 Using the same function from the previous section as an example: